Certification Process in Thailand

 - a review of actions taken on nonconformities identified during the previous audit, treatment of complaints

-- effectiveness of the management system with regard to achieving the certified client’s objectives, progress of planned activities aimed at continual improvement,
+- effectiveness of the management system with regard to achieving the certified client’s objectives, the progress of planned activities aimed at continual improvement,

 - continuing operational control,